Retrieval Heads are Dynamic: Analysis of Dynamic Retrieval Heads

 \subsection{Retrieval Scores are Correlated with Hidden States}

-Our final claim is that a \textbf{strong correlation} exists between the model's hidden state and its future retrieval activations, indicating that the model may proactively plan ahead its functional behavior, specifically retrieval in this case.
+Our final claim is that a \textbf{strong correlation} exists between the model's hidden state and its future retrieval activations, indicating that the model employs a \textbf{predictive mechanism} for its functional behavior, specifically retrieval in this case.

 To validate this, we employed Canonical Correlation Analysis (CCA) with a \textbf{temporal offset}, denoted as $k$.
 Specifically, we measured the linear correlation between the \textbf{final hidden state} (the output embedding of the last input token at the last layer) at timestep $n$ and the \textbf{retrieval scores} of all attention heads at a future timestep $n+k$.
 Detailed experiment settings can be found in Appendix~\ref{ap:cca_setting}.